 \subsection{Event Voxelization}

-Given a stream of asynchronous events $\{(x_i, y_i, t_i, p_i)\}$ within a time window, we construct a sparse voxel grid following the temporal binning strategy of~\citet{zhu2019unsupervised}, hard-binned: each event is assigned to a single temporal bin rather than linearly weighted across two.
+Given a stream of asynchronous events $\{(x_i, y_i, t_i, p_i)\}$ within a time window, we construct a sparse voxel grid in the discretized-event-volume family of~\citet{zhu2019unsupervised}, hard-binned: each event is assigned to a single temporal bin rather than linearly weighted across two.
 The temporal axis is discretized into $T$ uniform bins at a spatial resolution of $H \times W$ pixels.

 Per-voxel features.
-Each active voxel at position $(t, y, x)$ stores a $C_\text{in}$-channel feature vector computed from the events falling into that bin.
-A minimal representation uses $C_\text{in}=2$ channels consisting of positive and negative event counts $(c^+, c^-)$.
-A richer representation uses $C_\text{in}=6$ channels that additionally capture recency and temporal variation per polarity:
+Each active voxel at $(t, y, x)$ stores a $C_\text{in}$-channel vector computed from the events in that bin.
+The minimal representation uses $C_\text{in}=2$ channels, the positive and negative event counts $(c^+, c^-)$; the richer one uses $C_\text{in}=6$ channels that add recency and temporal variation per polarity:

-where $\log(1{+}c^{\pm})$ compresses high-activity counts; $r^{\pm} = \exp(-\lambda (t_{\max} - t_{\text{last}}^{\pm}))$ are exponential recency features, with $t_{\max}$ denoting the maximum event timestamp in the current time window and $\lambda = 5/\Delta t_{\text{range}}$, where $\Delta t_{\text{range}}$ is the timestamp span of the events actually retained in that frame, floored at $1\,\mu$s, so the oldest retained event always decays to $e^{-5} \approx 0.007$, effectively distinguishing the most recent 20\% of the window from stale activity), that distinguish recently active voxels (moving objects) from stale ones (noise); and $\sigma^{\pm}_t$ are normalized temporal standard deviations of event timestamps normalized by the same span.
+where $\log(1{+}c^{\pm})$ compresses high-activity counts; $r^{\pm} = \exp(-\lambda (t_{\max} - t_{\text{last}}^{\pm}))$ are exponential recency features, with $t_{\max}$ the maximum event timestamp in the current time window and $\lambda = 5/\Delta t_{\text{range}}$, where $\Delta t_{\text{range}}$ is the timestamp span of the events actually retained in that frame, floored at $1\,\mu$s, so the oldest retained event always decays to $e^{-5} \approx 0.007$ and recency is measured against the frame's own activity.
+The $\sigma^{\pm}_t$ are temporal standard deviations of event timestamps normalized by the same span.
 The estimator, the collision and outlier rules, and the conventions for voxels holding one event or a single polarity are read from the pinned voxel-construction source (Section~\ref{sec:repro}).

-The resulting representation is a \texttt{SparseConvTensor} with spatial shape $[T, H, W]$ and $C_\text{in}$ channels.
-Even at the native sensor resolution of $1280 \times 720$ with $T=16$ bins, the grid contains ${\sim}14.7 \times 10^6$ possible positions, of which $<$1\% are typically occupied.
-This extreme sparsity is the fundamental motivation for maintaining sparse computation throughout.
-Section~\ref{sec:preprocessing} details the specific configurations evaluated.
+The resulting representation is a \texttt{SparseConvTensor} with spatial shape $[T, H, W]$ and $C_\text{in}$ channels, containing $M_0$ active voxels.
+At the native sensor resolution of $1280 \times 720$ with $T=16$ bins the grid holds ${\sim}14.7 \times 10^6$ possible positions, of which $<$1\% are typically occupied.
+Section~\ref{sec:preprocessing} details the input configuration used.